emanuel-gold/portfolio-website/README.md

    - `loading`: Override the default `lazy` loading mode.

 Hotspots share global client-side behavior that is automatically included through `assets/main.js`, so no extra scripts are necessary.

+## Featured projects

+- Add `featured: true` to a project's front matter to surface it on the home page by default.
+- Featured items are sorted by their numeric `order` value (ascending); items without an explicit order fall back to their publish date (newest first).
+- Only the top three featured projects render when the page initially loads.
+The remaining items stay hidden until you pick a matching tag or run a search, and the original trio returns when you reset the filter to **All**.